marknelsonengineer/empire/IMPLEMENTATION.md

 I experimented with u8string and it was a disaster

 Consider using a publish-subscribe pattern to keep various lists up to date.

+# On Hold
+[ ] Make a custom set of asserts.
+We don’t want to fail every time.
+[No longer necessary with BOOST_ASSERT??]

+[ ] Install a logger utility
+[ ] Need a way to manage persistence...
+Marshalling or a database?
+[ ] Wide character support
+[ ] For now, I'm going to write Empire V as a narrow-character program.
+However, I think there will come a time when there should be a compiler switch for it to support wide characters.

 ## The Choice of Language